Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Hybrid-RACA

 \paragraph{Memory Generation}

-After retrieving the relevant documents $\mathcal{D}_r$, instead of directly concatenating them to the original prompt as in Retrieval Augmented Generation (RAG) \citep{lewis2020retrieval}, we employ a LLM to generate concise key takeaways that capture the essential information from the retrieved documents.
-We hypothesize that the improved representation of the memory could enhance the performance of the client model, which is a small language model that usually struggles with processing long context and has a stricter limit on input context length.
-In addition, extracting the key takeaways significantly reduces the memory size, resulting in lower communication and inference cost for the client.
+After retrieving the relevant documents $\mathcal{D}_r$, we employ a LLM to generate concise key takeaways that capture essential information from the documents.
+We use the key takeaways instead of the original documents because the client model is a small language model that usually struggles with processing long context and has a strict limit on input context length.
+Additionally, extracting key takeaways significantly reduces the memory size, resulting in lower communication and inference cost for the client.

-To generate concise key takeaways from retrieved documents $\mathcal{D}_r$, we first split the documents into text chunks $\big\{p_1, \dots, p_l\big\}$, where $l$ is the number of chunks.
-We choose an appropriate chunk size that maintains sentence integrity, avoiding breaking sentences in the middle.
-Once the chunks are created, we utilize a LLM to extract the key takeaways from each chunk \(p_i\).
-To minimize the frequency of LLM call requests, we consolidate multiple chunks within one document.
-We show an example of extracted key takeaways for two text chunks in Appendix \ref{sec:bulletpoints_example}.
-Subsequently, all the generated bullet points from the retrieval documents are merged to form the memory $m_t$ for the current $t$-th memory request.
-This memory is then combined with the existing memory to construct the new $\mathcal{M}$ by the augmentation coordinator.
+To generate key takeaways from retrieved documents $\mathcal{D}_r$, we split the documents into chunks and utilize an LLM to extract key takeaways from each chunk.
+To minimize the frequency of LLM calls, we consolidate multiple chunks within one document.
+Subsequently, all generated key takeaways from retrieval documents are merged to form the memory $m_t$ for the current $t$-th memory request.